Akki-06/timetrix/README.md

 - 📁 Excel/CSV Data Import & Export
 - ⚙️ Future AI/ML-Based Optimization

-The system is built with a modular architecture to support scalability and intelligent scheduling.
+Built with a modular and scalable architecture to support intelligent scheduling and future automation.

 ---